-This course focuses on child development from infancy to thirty months of age, with emphasis on planning programs using developmentally appropriate material.
-Emphasis is placed on positive ways to support an infant's social, emotional, physical, and intellectual development.
-Upon completion, students should be able to plan an infant-toddler program and environment that is appropriate and supportive of the families and the children.
+This course focuses on child development from infancy through thirty-five months of age with emphasis on planning programs using developmentally appropriate materials.
+Emphasis is placed on positive ways to support an infant or toddler's social, emotional, physical and intellectual development.
+Upon completion, the students should be able to plan an infant-toddler program and environment that is appropriate and supportive of the families and the children.
+Credits: 3

-CHD 210: Educating Exceptional Young Children
+CHD 210: Educating Exceptional Children

 This course explores the many different types of exceptionalities found in young children.
 Topics include speech, language, hearing, and visual impairments; gifted and talented children; mental retardation; and emotional, behavioral, and neurological handicaps.
-Upon completion, students should be able to identify appropriate strategies for working with young exceptional children.
+Upon completion, students should be able to identify appropriate strategies for working with children.
+Credits: 3

-CHD 211: Child Development Seminar
+CHD 211 A-R: Child Development Seminar